Another oil price hike seen next week

 Motorists may have to shell out more money next week as local oil firms announce another possible round of price hikes.

 Oil Industry Players estimate the price of gasoline to increase by P0.70 to P0.75 per liter and diesel by P0.10 to P0.15 a liter.

-If it pushes through, this would be the seventh consecutive week that local pump prices have increased.
+If it pushes through, this would be the seventh consecutive week that local pump prices have increased. – Robie de Guzman

-Oil price hike looms this week
+Big-time oil price hike takes effect this week

 MANILA, Philippines – Oil companies are set to impose big-time oil price hike this week.

 Shell announced that effective 6:00 AM Tuesday (December 31), it will impose an additional P0.80/L on gasoline; P0.50/L on diesel and P0.35/L on kerosene.

 Unioil, meanwhile, said it will add P0.45/L to P0.55/L to the price of diesel and P0.85/L – P0.95/L to gasoline.

 Oil firms clarified, however, that the price adjustment does not include the impending excise tax on fuel set for 2020.